 As the Trustee body of the Art Fund, the Board has the primary task of considering applications from museums and galleries for grants towards the purchase of works of art, and offers of gifts as well as bequests.
 Trustees on the board, which meets several times a year, are expert in a range of fields including art history, business and other relevant artistic areas.

 The Board of Trustees delegates the day to day running of the Art Fund to the senior management team.

-The Art Fund is concerned that local authority-owned museums across the UK are facing difficulties – and in some cases, total closure – because of council budget cuts.
-It seems that heritage services, including museums and galleries, are often first in the firing line when savings are to be made.
+The Art Fund is very concerned that museums across the UK are facing serious financial and structural difficulties – and in some cases, total closure – because of local authority funding cuts.
+Despite the Chancellor’s recent recognition of the economic as well as wider benefits of the arts, and despite museums’ important role in creating a vibrant cultural life for local communities, museums and galleries are not a protected statutory service, and are therefore often first in the firing line when councils need to make savings.